Startup news and updates: daily roundup (September 12, 2023)

 With this partnership, merchants and customers can have secure, seamless, and fast UPI payments within mobile apps.

-The HyperUPI is a differentiated offering in the market due to its ability to support advanced features like mandates (recurring payments), and third-party validation (TPV), among others.
+HyperUPI is a differentiated offering in the market due to its ability to support advanced features like mandates (recurring payments) and third-party validation (TPV), among others.

 Juspay became the first technology player to build the UPI PSP on the cloud.
 It processes more than 50 million transactions per day across its products.